Printer Friendly Version

 Martin R Meyer, President,

 Listening Systems Inc., DBA OdorXit® Products

 In the not so distant past if a facility smelled and looked clean it was a pretty good

-a clean, odor free and pathogen free environment for workers and customers alike.
+a clean, odor free environment for workers and customers alike.
 The real challenge to these goals

 is: How do we produce a clean and safe environment without putting workers and customers in contact with dangerous and